 THINGS YOU NEED TO KNOW…

 1. Weekly auctions ALWAYS close starting at 8pm EST on Sundays and new auctions start on Sunday at Midnight.
 You can watch the auction close on our LIVE CLOSE page, it’s a fun thing to do on Sunday nights for many people.
-Even the consignors like to watch the auction close and place a few bids last minute.
+Especially During COVID!

-2. Pick ups are not flexible we are only available Tuesday to Saturday 11am to 3pm.
+2. Pick ups are not flexible we are only available Tuesday to Friday 10-2 and Saturday 11am to 2.
 If you can’t pick up during the posted times you do have the option to pay for you items by INTERAC EMAIL MONEY TRANSFER or PAYPAL (for credit card payments a link on your invoice page makes paypal or credit card payments easy as well) and we will give you ONE additional week to pick up your items.
-You will be billed storage and handling fees on any items or lot of items of 2.00 per week per sq foot.
-Open a support ticket if paying online for details on how to make a payment by Interac or request a paypal invoice.
+You will be billed storage and handling fees on any items or lot of items of 0.50 per week per lot.
+Large items are 50.00 per lot and there is no free storage.
+They must be picked up right away Open a support ticket if paying online for details on how to make a payment by Interac or request a paypal invoice.

 3. Late payments (Lots not paid for within 7 days) will be charged 10.00 per lot, our consignors do not get paid till you pay for your items so it is unfair to them if you do not pay for your items on time.
 If you are late paying by more then 2 days your account will be suspended from bidding.
 Also after Wednesday (3 days late) the consignors can take back the items, offer them to the runner up bidder or re-list the item if they wish so you may loose your item and still be required to pay lost commissions of 25% or 4.00 per lot, 10.00 per lot late fees and any storage and handling fees to reactivate your account.